pluto/circom-correctly-constrained/README.md

 ```

 ### [circomkit circom testing suite](https://github.com/erhant/circomkit)
 A typescript-based suite of testing tools for circom.
-The circomkit readme does a better job of summarizing the tool than I could here.
+The circomkit README does a better job of summarizing the tool than I could here.

 Circomkit theoretically could be used to [test passing and failing witnesses](https://github.com/erhant/circomkit?tab=readme-ov-file#witness-tester) for circuits, though this seems inelegant as provided, and seems really only designed for one-off soundness checks.